mindspore-ai/docs/tutorials/application/source_en/cv/fgsm.md

    - **White-box attack**: Attackers have all knowledge and access permissions on a model, including the model structure, weight, input, and output.
 Attackers can interact with the model system in the process of generating adversarial attack data.
 Due to that attackers completely master information about models, they can design specific attack algorithms based on the features of the attacked model.

-   - **Black-box attack**: Contrary to white-box attacks, black-box attacks only obtain limited information about models.
+   - **Black-box attack**: Contrary to white-box attacks, attacks only obtain limited information about models.
 Attackers know nothing about the structure or weight of the model and know only part of the input and output.

 2. Attackers' purposes: